 1. Alligator Clip Probes

-Alligator clip probes are synonymous with large cables for connecting to plugs or attachments.
-They are an excellent choice for conducting long-term tests where you need to hold the test probes in place as you work on the circuit.
+Alligator clip probes are synonymous with large cables connecting to plugs or attachments.
+They are an excellent choice for conducting long-term tests where you must hold the test probes in place as you work on the circuit.

-If the current application demands a hands-free approach, this clip-on style probe is the best.
+This clip-on-style probe is the best if the current application demands a hands-free approach.
 They are referred to as alligator clips because the clip looks like the mouth of an alligator with rows of ‘teeth’ intended to prevent the probes from disconnecting when carrying out tests.

 2. Hook Probes

-If you are working on smaller integrated circuits, hook probes are an intelligent choice.
-Their greatest advantage is that they permit a hands-free connection of test equipment to IC pins and other electronic components.
+If you work on smaller integrated circuits, hook probes are an intelligent choice.
+Their greatest advantage is permitting a hands-free connection of test equipment to IC pins and other electronic components.

 3. Tweezer Probes